Kenilworth Castle: Garden and landscape

 Much of the right-hand court of Kenilworth Castle is occupied by the castle garden.
 For most of Kenilworth's history the role of the castle garden, used for entertainment, would have been very distinct from that of the surrounding chase, used primarily for hunting.
 From the 16th century onwards there were elaborate knot gardens in the base court.
 The gardens today are designed to reproduce as closely as possible the primarily historical record of their original appearance in 1575, with a steep terrace along the south side of the gardens and steps leading down to eight square knot gardens.
 In Elizabethan gardens "the plants were almost incidental", and instead the design focus was on sculptures, including four wooden obelisks painted to resemble porphyry and a marble fountain with a statue of two Greek mythological figures.
 A timber aviary contains a range of birds.
 The original garden was heavily influenced by the Italian Renaissance garden at Villa d'Este.

 To the north-west of the castle are earthworks marking the spot of the "Pleasance", created in 1414 by Henry V. The Pleasance was a banqueting house built in the style of a miniature castle.
 Surrounded by two diamond-shaped moats with its own dock, the Pleasance was positioned on the far side of the Great Mere and had to be reached by boat.
-It resembled Richard II's retreat at Sheen from the 1380s, and was later copied by his younger brother, Duke Humphrey of Gloucester, at Greenwich in the 1430s, as well by his son, John of Lancaster at Fulbrook.
+It resembled Richard II's retreat at Sheen from the 1380s, and was later copied by his younger brother, Humphrey, Duke of Gloucester, at Greenwich in the 1430s, as well by his other brother, John of Lancaster, Duke of Bedford at Fulbrook.
 The Pleasance was eventually dismantled by Henry VIII and partially moved into the left-hand court inside the castle itself, possibly to add to the anachronistic appearance.
 These elements were finally destroyed in the 1650s.